ajrheng/nn-smc/README.md

 python run.py --resampler nn
 ```
 Similarly, a folder with the timestamp is created in `/run_logs/nn`.
 Inside, `log.txt` outputs the current run and some basic information.
 After completion,
 `results.txt` contains the overall MSE and average restarts.
+Data will be written to './files/[results_filename]', where `[results_filename]` is specified in the config.
+Files for errors and cumulative times over all restarts will also be written with `.pkl` extensions.

 ## Liu-West and Bootstrap Resamplers
 For LW and BS, as there is no need for any training, we can proceed to run the resampler directly,
 ```
 python run.py --resampler [lw,bs]
 ```
 Identical to the NN resampler, the same outputs are stored in `/run_logs/lw` or `/run_logs/bs`.
+Data will be written to `./files/results_[lw/bs].pt`.